 Gaby Vaca-Flores, RDN, CLE, shares recommended vitamins to take while pregnant.
 Plus: additional supplements for a healthy pregnancy, other prenatal nutritional needs, and vitamins to avoid during pregnancy.

-*This information should not be used in lieu of professional medical advice.
+One important note: This information should not be used in lieu of professional medical advice.
 Always follow guidance from your OB-GYN and/or primary care physician.

 The Importance of Prenatal Nutrition

 Meeting your daily nutrient needs during pregnancy is necessary to keep up with your rapidly-changing maternal metabolism.
 Maternal nutrition is essential for healthy fetal growth and development.
 In fact, there’s growing research that suggests the effects of prenatal nutrition can trickle into adulthood.
 And there are certain vitamins and minerals that are crucial for healthy development, like iron, folate, vitamin D, and vitamin B12—all of which support proper growth of the fetus.
 For that reason, it’s important to learn about necessary vitamins and minerals for pregnant women, as well as additional supplement and macronutrient needs.

 In addition to the vitamins and nutrients discussed above, here are five of the best supplements to take while pregnant.

 A prenatal vitamin is one of the best vitamins to take during pregnancy.
 These multivitamins can help cover their increased nutrient needs.
 It’s difficult to get enough of these essential nutrients simply through food, which is why a prenatal vitamin is recommended by the American College of Obstetricians and Gynecologists (ACOG).

 Wondering what those nutrients are?
 Here’s a list of some of the key ones and how much you should aim to consume each day from food and supplements, according to the ACOG:

 - Vitamin A: 770 mcg